Derby Museums has today been awarded lifeline funding from Arts Council England as part of the Government’s Culture Recovery Fund.

 After a short period of closure during lockdown, Derby Museum and Art Gallery re-opened its doors to the public as a Covid-secure venue on 7th July 2020 and, despite restrictions, has seen its audiences return to enjoy the museum both in person and online.

 Visitors to Derby Museum and Art Gallery can currently see a new exhibition of paintings – Dandelion – by artist Ed Burkes, winner of the eighth Jonathan Vickers Fine Art Award, with plenty more to look forward to at October half term.
-More information can be found on Derby Museums’ What’s On page or by calling: 01332 641 901.
+More information can be found on Derby Museums’ website or by calling: 01332 641 901.